WATER CRISIS IN THE U.S:

 “An estimated 75 billion tons of soil is lost annually with more than 80% of the world’s farming land moderately or severely eroded.”
 We have only "60 Years of farming left if soil degradation continues."
 (See worldpreservationfoundation.org)

-The National Geographic published an article entitled “Still Water: The Global Fish Crisis” in which the author, Fen Montaigne, says this:
+The National Geographic published an article entitled “Still Water: The Global Fish Crisis” in which the author, Fen Montaigne, says the following: (The above Link is a Reprint without the great Photos).

-This webpage hasn’t even mentioned the devastation that the BP Oil Spill and the Fukushima Quake has brought down on our ocean wild life.
+The above Article didn't even mentioned the devastation that the BP Oil Spill and the Fukushima Quake brought down on our ocean wild life.
 Those disasters and the real affects of those disasters are pretty much being kept under wraps and have been for years.
 Suffice it to say, we have and will be losing millions of fish due to oil contamination and radiation.
+Time and cross boarder battles between Countries isn’t changing this dire situation fast enough.
+There is some hope for a few Fish Stocks, but we're moving too slowly.

 “The South China Sea is one of the world’s most important fisheries, employing more than 3.7 million people and generating billions of dollars every year.
 It is richer in biodiversity than nearly any other marine ecosystem on the planet, and its fish provide food and jobs for millions of people in the 10 surrounding countries and territories.
 Of those, seven—Brunei, China, Indonesia, Malaysia, the Philippines, Taiwan, and Vietnam have competing claims.
 But after decades of free-for-all fishing, stocks are dwindling, threatening the food security and economic growth of the rapidly developing nations that rely on them.
 China asserts a right to almost the entire sea.
 It has demarcated a broad, U-shaped area that it says has historically been China’s but that under international law includes the waters of other nations.
 Every other country in the South China Sea dispute, including the Philippines, bases its claims on the United Nations Convention on the Law of the Sea, the international pact that defines maritime zones and first went into effect in 1994.”

 In 1999, China enacted a fishing ban from May 1 through July to help consrve the delicate balance in the South China Sea.
-This annual ban is still in effect as of 2022.
+This annual ban is still in effect as of 2025 with some timeline variations:

 SUMMARY:

-In January of 2022, ItsAFishThing.com published an article delineating the 24 Overfishing Statistics & Facts in 2022.
+In January of 2022, ItsAFishThing.com published an article delineating the 24 Overfishing Statistics & Facts.
 We haven't even come close to winning this battle after a decade between now and several of the above quoted articles.

 What we have described here in this three-pronged Crisis is, indeed, frightening and not at all exaggerated.
 We truly do face dire conse- quences if we don’t shift our thinking about these three important necessities for life on our planet, Food, Water and Fish.